Do the Digit Insurance

 4. Strengthens Back, Abdomen, Hips and Legs

-This yoga pose puts extra pressure on the back, abdomen, hips and legs, increasing blood flow in these muscles.
-This, in turn, helps the muscles get more nutrition and oxygen that aids in strengthening.
-Practising this asana daily will help prevent back, abdomen, hip and leg injuries while exercising or doing other work.
+This yoga pose puts extra pressure on the back, abdomen, hips, and legs, increasing blood flow in these muscles.
+This, in turn, helps the muscles get more nutrition and oxygen, which aids in strengthening.
+Practising this asana daily will help prevent back, abdomen, hip, and leg injuries while exercising or doing other work.

 5. Strengthens Neck, Chest and Shoulder

-Rajakapotasana stretches our neck, shoulder, and chest muscles, which helps improve the area's blood flow.
-In addition, it helps in strengthening and toning the muscles and tone.
-Regular practice will reduce the shoulder and arm pain while also strengthening the bones.
+Rajakapotasana stretches the neck, shoulder, and chest muscles, which helps improve the area's blood flow.
+In addition, it helps strengthen and tone the muscles.
+Regular practice will reduce shoulder and arm pain while also strengthening the bones.

 6. Improves Digestion

-Rajakapotasana improves our digestive health if practised daily.
-It prevents digestion-related issues like constipation and also helps create stress hormones that promote the digestive system's functioning.
-In addition, it also improves proper bowel movement and also supports the production of digestive juices and enzymes that help in proper digestion.
+If practised daily, Rajakapotasana improves digestive health.
+It prevents digestion-related issues like constipation and helps create stress hormones that promote the digestive system's functioning.
+In addition, it improves proper bowel movement and supports the production of digestive juices and enzymes that help in proper digestion.

 7. Improves Flexibility of Spine

 Daily practice of Rajakapotasana will improve the spine's flexibility and help keep it strong and straight.
-In addition, as the spine posture is a little bit backward while doing this posture, it reduces the hunch and improves the elasticity of the spine.
-As a result, it reduces back pain and stiffness of the spine.
+In addition, as the spine is a little bit backward while doing this posture, it reduces the hunch and improves the spine's elasticity.
+As a result, it reduces back pain and stiffness.

 8. Improves Functioning of Kidneys and Liver

-Regularly practising Rajakapotasana helps stimulate your liver and kidneys health.
-This is because while doing the asana, a lot of pressure is created on the kidney and liver, producing stress hormones and helping them function better.
+Regularly practising Rajakapotasana helps stimulate liver and kidney health.
+This is because while doing the asana, a lot of pressure is created on the kidneys and liver, producing stress hormones and helping them function better.

 Other Benefits